Would I Benefit from Working with a Wisconsin College Financial Planner?

 Is Filing for Financial Aid in Wisconsin Worth it?

-Don't miss out on the opportunity to access financial aid before you have found the elusive answers to your questions.
+Don't miss out on the opportunity to access financial aid before finding the elusive answers to your questions.
 The benefits of planning for college can only be seen by students and parents take part in the process.
 You can't expect to save money on attending a Wisconsin university by searching for all of the same questions and scholarships everyone else is.
-To get a real advantage on finding money saving grants and help, you need to turn to financial aid experts.
-We help our clients find the answers to a number of their questions, including:
+To get a real advantage on finding money-saving grants and help, you need to turn to financial aid experts.

 What is “Expected Family Contribution”?